antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/asyncore.rst

    Enter a polling loop that terminates after count passes or all open channels have been closed.
 All arguments are optional.
-The *count* parameter defaults to ``None``, resulting in the loop terminating only when all channels have been closed.
+The *count* parameter defaults to None, resulting in the loop terminating only when all channels have been closed.
 The *timeout* argument sets the timeout parameter for the appropriate :func:`~select.select` or :func:`~select.poll` call, measured in seconds; the default is 30 seconds.
 The *use_poll*